rajdeepbaru/525a1/cs609-autumn2024_25-/lab06-OpenStack/README.md

 <img src="f0604.png" >
 </h2>

-2. To enable other nodes to connect to the chrony daemon on the controller node, add the following key to the  `chrony.conf` file mentioned above:
+3. **Enable other nodes:** To enable other nodes to connect to the chrony daemon on the controller node, add the following key to the  `chrony.conf` file mentioned above:
 ```shell
 allow 10.0.0.0/24
 ```